 Winchester Christmas Market Review

 All in all, Winchester is one of my favourite Christmas Markets in the UK.
-I LOVE the backdrop of the Cathedral, the beautiful setting, the atmosphere, the stalls- all of it.
-Visiting is one of our Christmas traditions (when we're in the UK!)
+I LOVE the backdrop of the famous Cathedral (you can also pop into the Cathedral’s visitor’s centre), the beautiful setting, the atmosphere, the stalls- all of it.
+Visiting is one of our Christmas traditions (when we’re in the UK!) and why we consider it one of the best Christmas markets in the UK.

 I hope you enjoy it too.
 Let me know what you thought below.